Texas Compulsory Attendance Law

 The only additional excused absences are for personal illness, death in the immediate family (parent, sibling, grandparent, or member of the immediate household), a school-related absence or an absence approved in advance by the Principal due to extenuating circumstances.

-Any absence not listed above or approved in advance by the Head of School due to extenuating circumstances will be considered an unexcused absence.
+Any absence not listed above or approved in advance by the principal due to extenuating circumstances will be considered an unexcused absence.